Summum bonum: Hellenic syncretism

 Philo of Alexandria harmonized the Old Testament God with the unmoved mover and the Idea of the Good.
 Plotinus, the neoplatonic philosopher, built on Plato's Good for his concept of the supreme One, while Plutarch drew on Zoroastrianism to develop his eternal principle of good.

 Augustine of Hippo in his early writings offered the summum bonum as the highest human goal, but was later to identify it as a feature of the Christian God in De natura boni (On the Nature of Good, c.
 399).
 Augustine denies the positive existence of absolute evil, describing a world with God as the supreme good at the center, and defining different grades of evil as different stages of remoteness from that center.

+Middle Age

+Thomas Aquinas identified the Summum Bonum with the Christian God.
+In his work The Summa Theologiae, Aquinas explains that God alone is good by His very essence, while everything else derives (takes part) its goodness from Him.

+Aquinas' Compendium Theologiae stated that the supreme good coincides with the ultimate end (chapters 104 and 113) This is the natural desire and need for knowledge of causes and things in their essence, which leads to the First Cause and the vision of God in His being.

 Later developments

 The summum bonum has continued to be a focus of attention in Western philosophy, secular and religious.
 Hegel replaced Plato's dialectical ascent to the Good by his own dialectical ascent to the Real.

 G. E. Moore placed the highest good in personal relations and the contemplation of beauty—even if not all his followers in the Bloomsbury Group may have appreciated what Clive Bell called his "all-important distinction between 'Good on the whole' and 'Good as a whole'".